 More than 45 million people in the U.S. are elderly.
-According to a 2016 study, the annual financial loss suffered by victims of elder financial abuse is $36.5 billion.
+It's reported that the annual financial loss suffered by victims of elder financial abuse is $36.5 billion.
 A 2017 survey showed that the vast majority of the time, the abuser was either a caregiver, friend, relative, or acquaintance.
-Older people typically find themselves lonelier, more isolated, and vulnerable.
+Older people can become more vulnerable to financial abuse as they find themselves lonelier and more isolated.
 Cognitive issues, such as Alzheimer’s or dementia, may create this increased vulnerability.
 The elderly person may need more of a helping hand or may want some form of attention or connection.
 All of these factors can make seniors easier targets for financial abuse in South Carolina and elsewhere.

 The facts don’t lie: Financial exploitation of senior citizens is rampant.
 So what does this exploitation look like, and what can you do to protect your loved one from it?

-- People working at nursing homes or providing in-home care who gain access to financial information such as bank accounts, retirement savings accounts, or even the will
+- Caregivers - People working at nursing homes or providing in-home care who gain access to financial information such as bank accounts, retirement savings accounts, or even the will.

-- A person who alleges they are in love with the elderly person without much of a relationship, or criminal scam artists who prey on the elderly (e.g. a fake electrician who visits the elderly person unannounced)
+- Strangers - A person who alleges they are in love with the elderly person without much of a relationship, or criminal scam artists who prey on the elderly, such as a fake electrician who visits the elderly person unannounced.

-- People who have gambling issues, financial problems, a sense of entitlement with their relative, or negative feelings towards relatives who may inherit from the elderly person
+- Family members - People who have gambling issues, financial problems, a sense of entitlement with their relative, or negative feelings towards relatives who may inherit from the elderly person.

 Financial Abuse Indicators